U.S. markets jump, dollar falls on Fed minutes

 The fall in the price of oil could boost consumer spending as it reduces fuel costs heading into winter, but also serves as an indication of weaker demand.

-The dollar index, which tracks the greenback against six major currencies, slipped for a third consecutive session, down 0.5 percent at 85.250.
+The dollar index .DXY, which tracks the greenback against six major currencies, slipped for a third consecutive session, down 0.5 percent at 85.250.

 Growth in China's services sector weakened slightly in September as new business cooled, a private survey showed on Wednesday, reinforcing signs of a slowdown in the world's second-largest economy that could prompt more stimulus measures.